 - Spaying reduces the risk of uterine infections and breast tumors in females, particularly if performed before their first heat cycle.

 - Neutering prevents testicular cancer and reduces the risk of prostate problems in males.

 After a spay and neuter procedure, your pet will need a bit of extra TLC at home.
 We will provide pain medications to reduce discomfort as well as post-surgical advice, tailored to your pet’s needs.
 However, there are a handful of tips to follow for every pet, every time.
 Keep these things in mind:

 - Your pet needs time to recover in peace, so find him or her a quiet place indoors away from other animals.

 - Prevent infection or further damage by keeping your pet from licking the incision.
 An Elizabethan collar is often the best remedy.

 - Keep your pet from running and jumping for about two weeks following surgery.

 - While it might seem like a warm bath is a good idea, refrain from bathing your pet for at least two weeks post-surgery.

 - As always, constant vigilance is essential.
 Keep an eye on your pet’s incision to check it is healing properly.
 Contact us right away should any swelling, discharge or excessive redness appear.
 Other problems could include loss of appetite, vomiting or diarrhea.

-To reap the long-term benefits of spay and neuter surgery, schedule an appointment today!
+To reap the long-term benefits of spay and neuter surgery, make an appointment today!

 Amazing staff that truly care about the animals they are caring for.